talkpython/mastering-pycharm-course/your-turn/4-refactoring/readme.md

 It has been contorted to have many problems or [code smells](https://en.wikipedia.org/wiki/Code_smell).
 We'll use refactoring to freshen this up.

+**Note**: Before you first run this app, you'll need to make sure you have `requests` installed via pip.

 ## Large method *smell*

 Look at `program.py` and notice this somewhat complex app is actually just one big method, yuck.
 We'll use several refactoring to fix this.